To Improve Mental Health UK Employees Moving to Flexible Workplaces

 - Formal Fexibility Policies: Officially approved human resources policies, as well as any official policies that give supervisors discretion to provide flexibility.

 - Informal Flexibility: Policies that are not official and not written down but are still available to some employees, even on a discretionary basis.

 - Flexibility in the place of work, such as working at home or at a satellite location.

 - Flexibility in the amount of hours worked, such as part time work and job shares.

 - Flexibility in the scheduling of hours worked, such as alternative work schedules (flex time and compressed workweeks), and arrangements regarding shift and break schedules.

 Flexibility should be mutually beneficial to both the employer and employee and result in superior outcomes.
 As long as employees are still receiving their minimum entitlements, employers and employees can negotiate ways to make their workplace more flexible.

-*This information is from an external source (Wildgoose).
+(i)Source/Reference: Wildgoose.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - UK Paramedic Students to Benefit from Additional NHS Funding : Department of Health and Social Care (2020/01/21)